fbpx

 the anambas foundation

-Aligned with the principles of Bawah Reserve, the Anambas Foundation (AF) was established in 2018 as an independent not-for-profit organisation, with the goal of setting up a marine conservation programme to protect the coral and fish in the surrounding barrier reef and a land-based conservation programme to help lift the communities’ welfare.
-To learn more about AF, visit their website by the link.
+In line with the principles of Bawah Reserve, the Anambas Foundation (AF) was established in 2018 as an independent, not-for-profit organisation, with the goal of setting up both a marine conservation programme to protect the coral and fish in the surrounding barrier reef, and a land-based conservation programme to uplift community welfare.
+To learn more about AF, visit its website via the link.

 Anambas Foundation, Bawah Reserve, Indonesia.
 Sustainability and recycling, small island community waste management.